mnot/I-D/origin-frame/draft.md

 Origin:
   An optional sequence of characters containing the ASCII serialization of an origin ({{RFC6454}}, Section 6.2) that the sender believes this connection is authoritative for.

 The ORIGIN frame does not define any flags.
+It can contain one or more Origin-Len/Origin pairs.

 The ORIGIN frame is processed hop-by-hop.
 An intermediary must not forward ORIGIN frames.